-Source: QLFS 2012(1), QLFS 2013(1), QLFS 2014(1) In examining the positive finding of an increase in the provincial youth employment rate, Figure 6 shows that young people were increasingly absorbed by construction and the traditional employer of young workers in South Africa, the wholesale and retail trade sector.
-The increase in the percentage of young workers employed in these two sectors was 5.7 and 4.5 percentage points, respectively.
-Manufacturing and the utilities sector also saw growth in their percentage shares of the youth workforce but the increase was fairly modest at less than one percentage point each.
-At the same time finance, the fourth largest employer of youth in the province, experienced the largest (nearly four percentage points) reduction in its share of the 19-24 year old workforce in partnership with
+Source: QLFS 2012(2), QLFS 2013(2), QLFS 2014(2) In examining the provincial youth workforce, Figure 6 shows that young people were increasingly absorbed by finance and work in private households.
+The increase in the percentage of young workers employed in these two sectors was 5.8 and 1.3 percentage points, respectively.
+The most recent quarterly trends thus show a departure from the longer term trend of concentration in construction and wholesale and retail trade among the youth.
+Manufacturing and construction did see growth in their percentage shares of the youth workforce but the increase was very modest at less than one percentage point each.
+At the same time agriculture, experienced the largest (nearly six percentage points) reduction in its share of the 19-24 year old workforce between the 2nd quarter of 2012 and the 2nd quarter of 2014.

-Source: QLFS 2012(1), QLFS 2013(1), QLFS 2014(1) Lloyd, N. and Leibbrandt, M. (2014) New evidence on subjective well-being and the definition of unemployment in South Africa.
-Development Southern Africa 31(1): 85-105.
-Posel, D., Casale, D. and Vermaak, C. (2014) Job search and the measure of unemployment.
-South African Journal of Economics 82(1):66 - 80..
+Source: QLFS 2012(2), QLFS 2013(2), QLFS 2014(2) - 1 Lloyd, N. and Leibbrandt, M. (2014) New evidence on subjective well-being and the definition of unemployment in South Africa.
+Development Southern Africa 31(1):85-105. - Posel, D., Casale, D. and Vermaak, C. (2014) Job search and the measure of unemployment.
+South African Journal of Economics 82(1):66 80.